-Soap, washcloths, towels, toothpaste, toothbrush, deodorant, shaving kit, toilet paper, laundry soap and laundry bag.
+Toilet paper, soap, washcloths, towels, tooth-paste, toothbrush, deodorant, and shaving kit.

 SAFETY

 Flares and reflectors; flashlight; first aid kit; tow rope and/or chain.

 FOOD AND WATER

 Don't try to take a food supply for an extended trip.
 Take enough for two or three days and replenish supplies along the way.
 Take a basic supply of seasonings: Sugar, salt, pepper and spices.
 Plan meals so that fresh or refrigerated items are used before they spoil.
 Fill your fresh water tank before leaving (when traveling in winter, it is recommended that the water tank not be filled until the interior of your unit is thoroughly warmed or until you reach your destination).